 - Premier League vs. West Brom – 29 completed & 3 intercepted

 - Europa League vs. Lazio (1st game) – 26 completed & 3 intercepted

 - Premier League vs. Crystal Palace – 12 completed & 1 intercepted

-I like to check these stats after matches as there are some differences in matches with smaller, same ang bigger clubs.
-In screen from Crystal Palace match Southwood had very easy game.
-We won 4-0 and they had no chances, only two shots on target and they were defending almost whole match.
+I like to check these stats after matches as there are some differences in matches according to whether we were playing smaller, comparable, or bigger clubs.
+In the screen from Crystal Palace match, Southwood had the very easy game.
+We won 4-0 and they had no chances, only two shots on target and they were defending for almost the whole match.

-On the other side, we played with Chelsea two weeks before and this match ended 2-2.
-Southwood was under much bigger pressure and his stats were worse.
+On the other hand, we played Chelsea two weeks before and this match ended 2-2.
+Southwood was under much greater pressure and his stats were worse.

-Back to the 2016 when Luke Southwood was 18 years old and he was our keeper #3 and he played mainly for Under 23s.
-This last picture is from match against Arsenal Under 23s and it’s match before the tactical changes.
-As you can see his stats of passes are awfull same in example with Stuart Moore above…
+Back to 2016, when Luke Southwood was 18 years old and he was our keeper #3 and he played mainly for Under 23s.
+This last picture is from the match against Arsenal Under 23s and it’s the match before the tactical changes.
+As you can see, his stats for passes were awful, just as in the example with Stuart Moore above…

 And that’s all my readers.
-Many thanks for your support on Twitter and on my blog and thank you for reading this piece about goalkeepers.
+Many thanks for your support on Twitter and on my blog and thank you for reading this piece.
 Any feedback is welcome, @KeysiRensie.
-Take care.
+Take care!